Skip to content

 • Photo views and engagement

-Use this data to optimise your strategy.
-If most customers search for directions, ensure your address is clearly visible and accurate.
-If phone calls are popular, make sure your number is prominent and someone's always available to answer.
+Use this data to refine your strategy.
+If most customers search for directions, keep your address clear and accurate.
+If phone calls are popular, make your number prominent and have someone ready to answer.

 Keep Information Current and Accurate

 Nothing damages credibility faster than outdated information.
-Regular maintenance ensures customers can always find and contact your business.
+Regular upkeep means customers can always find and contact you.

-Update your hours for holidays, special events, or seasonal changes immediately.
-If you're a restaurant offering extended summer hours or a retail shop with Boxing Day sales, reflect these changes promptly.
+Update your hours for holidays, special events, or seasonal changes straight away.
+If you're a restaurant with extended summer hours or a shop with Boxing Day sales, reflect it promptly.

-For temporary changes like renovations or staff holidays, use Google's special hours feature or posts to communicate with customers in advance.
+For temporary changes like renovations or staff holidays, use Google's special hours feature or posts to tell customers in advance.

 Conclusion

-Improving your Google Business Profile isn't a one-time task—it's an ongoing commitment that pays dividends in increased visibility, customer engagement, and ultimately, revenue.
-By implementing these strategies consistently, your SME will be well-positioned to capture local customers actively searching for your services.
+Improving your Google Business Profile is not a one-off task.
+It is an ongoing commitment that pays off in more visibility, more engagement, and ultimately more revenue.
+Apply these strategies consistently, and your SME will be ready to capture local customers searching for your services.

-At Byter Digital, we understand that managing your digital presence alongside running your business can be overwhelming.
-If you need expert assistance optimising your Google Business Profile or broader digital marketing strategy, our London-based team is here to help you succeed in the competitive digital marketplace.
+At Byter Digital, we know that managing your digital presence while running a business can be overwhelming.
+If you need expert help with your Google Business Profile or your wider digital marketing strategy, our London-based team is here to help you succeed.

 E